 As a consumer, what are my rights so I am assured it is a safe investment?

 Warranty terms and conditions vary by contract and supplier.
 It is important that you carefully read and compare the terms and conditions from different suppliers so you understand what you may be required to do to comply.
-For example many panel warranties only include the supply of a new panel.
-They do NOT include the labour component.
+For example many panel warranties only include the supply of a new panel and do NOT include the labour component.
 LG supplies the panel and pays for the labour within 80 km of population centres.

 In the event of a dispute, the Clean Energy Council can assist you with installer related issues.
-They also have a Solar Retailer Code of Conduct which some, but not all solar retailers have agreed to comply with.
+They also have a Solar Retailer Code of Conduct which some, but not all, solar retailers have agreed to comply with.

 While it is always preferable to work on an amicable solution with your installation company, should a dispute arise that is unresolvable by discussion the issue will default to the Australian Consumer Law Act and you can approach your State body for advice on what course of action to take.
 This may include mediation, taking the case to the Small Claims Tribunal or to court.

 More than 750 Australian solar companies and component importers have gone into liquidation since 2012.
 Many have re-opened or ‘phoenixed’ under different names to avoid warranty, consumer and legal obligations.
 Similarly over 200 international panel and inverter manufacturers have closed or ceased operations in Australia.
 Consumer laws are unable to protect an estimated 750,000+ solar systems which are effectively ‘orphans’ with no warranties or support.